palewire/first-news-app/docs/index.rst

 .. image:: /_static/hello-html-error.png

 The polite thing to do is return what is called a `404 response code <http://en.wikipedia.org/wiki/HTTP_404>`_.
-To do that Flask, you only need to import a function called ``abort`` and run it after our loop finishes without finding a match.
+To do that with Flask, you only need to import a function called ``abort`` and run it after our loop finishes without finding a match.

 .. code-block:: python
     :emphasize-lines: 3,27